Eastern Blacktail. Swartstertskepper

 Key identification features:

-- Wings clear, but brown at tips in young individuals, becoming clear, and finally smoky with age.
+- Wings clear, but brown at tips, becoming clear, and finally smoky with age.

 Similarities with other species: